 The triangle sign before the menu item shows that the item has a list of objects.
 Click the icon or the menu line to open the list.

 When you hover the mouse over the item, two more icons become available:

-The cog icon that appears for a menu item shows that the item can be renamed, deleted, or duplicated.
-Click the icon to perform a needed action.
+The cog icon that appears for a menu item shows that the item can be renamed, deleted, duplicated, or moved.
+Click the icon to perform a needed action:

 Click on the Source tab will open the Source view that will allow you to access the source code of your app.
 You can see the folders that contain platform-specific resources:

 IONIC.
 By editing these resources, you can influence the results of code generation.

 Hover the mouse over the needed item (file or folder) and click the cog icon to perform a needed action.

 In the Source view, you can:

 - Rename – click the cog icon and select Rename.

 - Duplicate – click the cog icon and select Duplicate.